kristopolous/skype-search/README.md

 If you wanted to be smarter, you could do something like a hardlink or a symlink instead of a copy to make this always update.
 But who would ever be that clever?

 Certainly not I.  Have fun.

+Oh yeah, I only show the first *ONE THOUSAND* results; to try to save your browser from locking up due to some bad query.